 Much of our communication with home is done through email.
-Weekly, you will receive our Newsletter with updated information of what is happening at school and with links to Community Partner information when available.
-We ask that if you are not receiving these weekly updates, to please contact the school so that we can determine the reason why.
+Weekly, you will receive our Newsletter with updated information of what is happening at school.
+If you are not receiving these weekly updates, to please contact the school.

-Permission forms for start of the school year forms and for our excursions will also go home via email as the TDSB is committed to reducing our paper consumption.
+Permission forms for start of the school year forms and for our excursions will be sent via email as the TDSB is committed to reducing our paper consumption.